Lucas Browne: Browne vs. Rudenko

-Browne defended the WBC-EPBC title on 1 August 2014 against Andriy Rudenko (24-0) at the Civic Hall in Wolverhampton, England.
-Browne defeated Rudenko by a 12 round unanimous decision to win the vacant WBA Inter-Continental heavyweight title.
+Browne defended the WBC-EPBC title on 1 August 2014 against Andriy Rudenko (24–0) at the Civic Hall in Wolverhampton, England.
+Browne defeated Rudenko by a 12-round unanimous decision to win the vacant WBA Inter-Continental heavyweight title.
 The judges scored the fight 116–112, 115–113, and 117–112 all in favour of Browne.

-WBA (Regular) heavyweight champion

 Browne vs. Chagaev

 On 14 November 2015, the WBA ordered Ruslan Chagaev to reach a deal to make a defence of his WBA title against Australian heavyweight contender Browne.
 The two sides had until 30 November to reach a deal.
 Chagaev's promoter Timur Dugazaev announced the fight would likely take place in Grozny in March 2016.
 In the January 2016, the fight was officially announced to take place on 5 March.
 Browne won the fight by stopping Chagaev in the tenth round.
 Browne landed nearly 20 unanswered punches, mostly right hands, before referee Stanley Christodoulou stopped the fight at 2 minutes, 27 seconds.
 Browne was knocked down in the sixth round and at the time of the knockout, behind on all judges scorecards, 81–88, 82–88, and 82–88.
 The fight was not without controversy, with a reported 59 seconds of erroneous time during rounds 6 and 7 of the bout.

 Drug issues

-Browne was later stripped of the title due to a failed drug test for the banned substance clenbuterol.
+Browne was later stripped of the title and the Chagaev bout was ruled a no contest, due to a failed drug test for the banned substance clenbuterol.
 Browne repeatedly maintained his innocence, however testing on the second sample for the drug proved positive.

 On 2 November 2016, the WBA ordered Browne to fight American heavyweight veteran Shannon Briggs for the WBA regular title.
 The fight was ordered to take place before the end of 2016.
 Browne was originally due to fight Fres Oquendo, who hadn't fought since 2014, however that fight could not be made due to Oquendo recovering from an injury.
 The WBA ordered the winner of this bout to fight Oquendo in a mandatory defense within 120 days.

-Reports indicated that after 8 months of being stripped of the WBA heavyweight title due to positive A and B samples for the banned substance clenbuterol, Browne has produced another positive drug test, this time for the banned substance ostarine.
+Just eight months after being stripped of the WBA heavyweight title due to positive A and B samples for the banned substance clenbuterol, Browne produced another positive drug test, this time for the banned substance ostarine.

 On 18 May 2017, Browne's manager, Matt Clark announced that he would be making a return to the ring on 2 June 2017 at the Club Punchbowl in Sydney.
-On 26 May, his opponent was announced as journeyman Mathew Greer (16-20, 13 KOs).
+On 26 May, his opponent was announced as journeyman Mathew Greer (16–20, 13 KOs).
 In a scheduled six round fight, Browne dropped and stopped the over matched Greer in round 2.
 After the win, Browne set his sights on WBO heavyweight champion Joseph Parker.